la2050/archive/_projects/2016/help-us-create-and-inspire-the-future-tech-leaders-of-la.md

    -Youth unemployment and underemployment: Computer Science and programming, being able to build and create a killer app or computer game- this is the future career for young adults, and will impact any job or career in a positive way.
 (And did you know that skilled high school coders and computer engineer interns have earned over $5,000 per month?)
 Coding is Cool will not help them get “a” job, but get “the” job of the future in LA, if they want it.
 CIC will  offer them an unparalled and very competitive edge.

    -District-wide graduation rates: Coding is Cool will exponentially amp up our students’ creativity, specific CS curiosity and STEM-based, academic skills.
+Please explain how you will define and measure success for your project.​: >- Program Evaluation will be conducted by both our instructors, and in-house, and also using a two-fold approach: By anonymously surveying the students, and, in addition, asking their parents different questions, also anonymously.
+  We intend to get an in-depth, honest portrayal of how well the #CodingisCool workshops will have resonated within the students’ lives and day-to-day activities.
+We will also be carefully assessing their math and science grades during this period, in particular, to note any upswing or surge in interest.

+  Internally, our staff will sit in on all Coding is Cool Workshops, and survey the students monthly as to overall participation and engagement.
+We will also be rating their specific skill levels with monthly exams, which will be built into the workshop curriculum.
+We will also be getting intensive feedback from the Guest Hosts at the tech companies we will be collaborating with, as well.
+  Also, anecdotal research and how often the students express interest in reaching out and interning/keeping in touch with employees at these companies will be applied.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/help-us-create-and-inspire-the-future-tech-leaders-of-la/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1698840075741-team91.PNG
 organization_name: The Children's Lifesaving Foundation